 - update the property field in xMatters so it isn't required.

 The unofficial/official Integration Research and Development wing of xMatters (those clever elves over at the xMatters Labs) devised a couple of cool ways to extend and enhance this integration:

 - ServiceNow Major Incident — Add ServiceNow Major Incident Management into the xMatters notification process.

-- ServiceNow Inbound via IntegrationHub — Set up a trigger from any table and table entry in ServiceNow to create an event in xMatters.
+- ServiceNow Inbound via IntegrationHub — Set up a trigger from any table and table entry in ServiceNow to create an alert in xMatters.

 - Engage with xMatters for Problem Management — Extend the Engage with xMatters functionality to the Problem Management module in Service Now.